sjackman/thesis/redcedar.md

 # Abstract

 We assemble an 8 Gbp draft genome of western redcedar (*Thuja plicata*) from paired-end, mate-pair, and linked reads.
 ABySS is used to assemble contigs from paired-end reads, and mate-pairs reads are used to scaffold the genome.
 Linked reads from 10x Genomics Chromium are used to correct misassemblies and scaffold the genome.
 Half of the assembled sequence is in 1,035 scaffolds larger than 2.31 Mbp (N50).
 Sixty percent of core single-copy genes (BUSCOs) are present, either fully or partially, in the draft assembly.
+We demonstrate that an assembly with megabase scaffold contiguity of a conifer genome is possible using short read and linked read sequencing.

+# Introduction

+Advances in genomics have yielded improvements in agronomy, particularly in the discovery of genetic variants for selective breeding to improve desirable crop traits [@Morrell_2011].
+Plants have a number of genomic features that may make their assembly difficult.
+Polyploidy, repeat and intron expansion, and large genome size name a few challenges.
+Bread wheat is hexaploid [@2014].
+Nearly 85% of the maize genome is composed of transposable elements [@Schnable_2009].
+The onion genome is 16 Gbp [@Jo_2017], and conifer genomes can exceed 20 Gbp [@Birol_2013].
+Although conifers are socially and economically important, the large size of their genomes make them expensive to sequence and difficult to assemble and have until recently excluded them from the rapidly advancing genomics revolution in agronomy.

 # Methods